DiGa66/terraform-provider-croccloud/website/docs/d/security_group.md

 Provides information about a specific security group.

-This resource can be used when a module accepts a security group id as an input variable and needs to, for example, determine the id of the VPC that the security group belongs to.
+This resource can be used when a module accepts the ID of a security group as an input variable and needs to, for example, determine the ID of the VPC that the security group belongs to.

 ## Example Usage

-The following example shows how one might accept a security group id as a variable and use this data source to obtain the data necessary to create a subnet.
+The following example shows how one might accept the ID of a security group as a variable and use this data source to obtain the data necessary to create a subnet.

 ```terraform